SATURDAY the EIGHTH - 11:09 PM

 "Good!
 At least I did something right."

 "Boy, did Glenn look shitfaced when the guy I found for him said he wanted to be paid for being in all those photos and videos.
 As if it wasn't enough to just be working for the good of God, the Catfish and America...
-Glenn might be a Conk but he's really bureaucracy in action.
+Glenn might be a Conk but he's really social Darwinism in action.
 Poor people exist to serve him!
 Your social service types to entertain and distract the unwanted, charity to keep them from starving and embarrassing us in front of the Unapissers..."

 "But they do shield the system from accountability," Andy began to protest when Anne squirmed, arching her back and reaching beneath the bedspread to extract an uncomfortable swath of anti-Conk propaganda that Andy had collected over the past month.
 Fliers from the PLO, IRA and a dozen other been-around-forever initials and the new, obscure movements with their slogans, forms and formal letters from Disson’s office, bills...all of which, with Andy's professorial jacket, were shoved over the edge of the bed, sliding onto the threadbare carpet while Anne pressed her lips to his ear and whispered, harshly...